aws-samples/amazon-sumerian-hosts/README.md

 # Amazon Sumerian Hosts

-Amazon Sumerian Hosts is an experimental open source project that aims to make it easy to create interactive animated 3D characters for Babylon.js, three.js, and other web 3D frameworks.
+Amazon Sumerian Hosts (Hosts) is an experimental open source project that aims to make it easy to create interactive animated 3D characters for Babylon.js, three.js, and other web 3D frameworks.
 It leverages AWS services including [Amazon Polly](https://aws.amazon.com/polly/) (text-to-speech) and [Amazon Lex](https://aws.amazon.com/lex/) (chatbot).

 ![Hosts](docs/images/hosts_cover.jpg)

-Sumerian Hosts provides a Javascript API for managing animations, synthesizing and playing speech with Amazon Polly, generating lipsync animation at runtime, and interacting with an Amazon Lex chatbot.
+Hosts provides a Javascript API for managing animations, synthesizing and playing speech with Amazon Polly, generating lipsync animation at runtime, and interacting with an Amazon Lex chatbot.
 The project is divided into four packages:
 * [@amazon-sumerian-hosts/core](packages/amazon-sumerian-hosts-core) is the core API that can be extended to support the web rendering engine of your choice
 * [@amazon-sumerian-hosts/babylon](packages/amazon-sumerian-hosts-babylon) is an integration of the core library with [Babylon.js](https://www.babylonjs.com/)
 * [@amazon-sumerian-hosts/three](packages/amazon-sumerian-hosts-three) is an integration of the core library with [three.js](https://threejs.org/)
-* [demos-babylon](packages/demos-babylon) contains a number of demo applications built with Babylon.js, each focused on a different feature of the Sumerian Hosts API
+* [demos-babylon](packages/demos-babylon) contains a number of demo applications built with Babylon.js, each focused on a different feature of the Hosts API

 ## License